abhinavdangri/t09-b-10-array-multiplier-/docs/info.md

 -->

 ## How it works
-Explain how an array multiplier
+Explain how an array multiplier works

 ## How to test
 How do you know that your hardware is working when you get it